 Most podcast shows feature an intro or outro, or both!
 They’re a great way to carve an identity for yourself in the sea of podcast shows now available.
 They also feel reminiscent of what a TV show may have, which adds a certain professional quality to proceedings.

-Having an intro or an outro definitely isn’t essential.
+Having an intro or an outro definitely isn’t essential and doesnt determine what makes a good podcast.
 Think of it as a nice extra touch.
 You can pay to have them done professionally or get creative and make your own!
 Either way, remember it’s your podcast’s content that people want, not the jingle at the beginning.

 Something often overlooked by aspiring podcasters is editing software.
 These kinds of software are often associated with visual media, but they’re just as important for audio.
 This is especially true if you’re thinking of adding extras like intros/outros or perhaps even an ad reel!